colinwilson/lotusdocs.dev/content/docs/guides/theme-options/link-behaviour.md

 {{% /tab %}}
 {{< /tabs >}}

-### How to format internal links for preview tooltips
+### How to format links in your Markdown for preview tooltips

-The link preview tooltip feature works by validating internal links.
-Links can be formatted in the following ways:
+The link preview tooltip feature works by using a custom [Markdown render hook](https://gohugo.io/templates/render-hooks/) to first validate a link is internal, and then enables the tooltip function for those links.
+Markdown links in your content pages can be formatted in one of two ways:

 1. Using the `relref` shortcode - This shortcode displays the relative permalink to a document[^1].